-The final version of the report must be provided in both Microsoft Word103 and Adobe Acrobat format.
-The PDF version of the report must have the electronic signature of the auditor.104
+Draft versions of the report must be provided in Microsoft Word.
+The final report must be provided in Microsoft Word and PDF format.
+109 The final PDF version of the report must have the electronic signature of the auditor.
+110